LucaLoeschmann/Football-Player-Roles/README.md

 The traditional classification of football players into Defenders, Midfielders, and Forwards has long been outdated.
 For years, football analysts have moved beyond these oversimplified categories.
 While positional labels may still provide a rough idea of a player’s function, they fall short in capturing the full complexity of individual playing styles.

 The ongoing data revolution in elite football now makes it possible to identify **nuanced player roles** and to break them down further into specific profiles.
-What if players weren't defined solely by their position on paper — which is often static and fails to represent the fluid nature of a 90-minute match?
-What if we could instead track and quantify a player’s **true role on the pitch**, across different situations, tactical instructions, and phases of play?
+What if players weren't defined solely by their position on paper, which is often static and fails to represent the fluid nature of a 90-minute match?
+What if we could instead track and quantify a player’s **"true role" on the pitch**, across different situations, tactical instructions, and phases of play?

 Two players listed as full-backs might play entirely different roles:
-- One may act as an attacking wide creator, overlapping like a winger,
+- One may act as an attacking wide creator, overlapping like a winger
-- The other may stay deep and focus solely on defensive duties.
+- The other may stay deep and focus solely on defensive duties

 Likewise, a defensive midfielder (No. 6) might either:
-- Dictate the game with his passing,
+- Dictate the game with his passing
-- Or function primarily as a destroyer, breaking up opposition attacks.
+- Function primarily as a destroyer, breaking up opposing attacks

-To explore these ideas and build a data-driven perspective on role interpretation, I created this clustering model that tries to answer: **How can we best group players based on what they do – not where they stand?**
+To explore these ideas and build a data-driven perspective on role interpretation, I created this clustering model that tries to answer: **How can we  group players based on what they actually do in the pitch?**

----

-## 🧪 Methodology

-- **Data Source**: FBref.com (top European leagues)
-- **Feature Engineering**:
-  - Per-90 normalization for all performance metrics
-  - Carefully selected features representing attacking, possession, and defensive behavior
-  - Aggregated by player-season
-- **Dimensionality Reduction**:
-  - PCA with `n_components=0.93` (retaining ~93% explained variance)
-- **Clustering Algorithms**:
-  - Ward’s Hierarchical Clustering (primary)
-  - Other methods (KMeans, PAM) tested during prototyping
-- **Validation Metrics**:
-  - Silhouette Score (internal cohesion)
-  - Cross-validation with bootstrapped stability metrics
-  - Composite role quality index used to choose optimal PCA depth and cluster count (n=12)

 ---